Norway

 Activities on AMR actions at national level

-• New national strategy on AMR being developed by Ministry of Health and Care Services, Ministry of Food and Agriculture, Ministry of Trade, Industry and Fisheries and Ministry of Climate and Environment.
+• New national strategy on AMR being developed by Ministry of Health and Care Services, Ministry of Food and Agriculture, Ministry of Trade, Industry and Fisheries, Ministry of Foreign Affairs and Ministry of Climate and Environment.

-• A government appointed expert panel is mapping Norwegian knowledge gaps on AMR in preparation of the new strategy.
+• A government appointed expert panel has been mapping Norwegian knowledge gaps on AMR in preparation of the new strategy.

 National action plans